What is Substance Abuse?

 Harmful drug use may include social problems, health problems, problems with work or school and others.
 Substance abuse is used to describe the continued use of these substances despite these issues.
 With continued substance abuse, problems only progress and become worse, whether those issues be physical, psychological or social.

 There are a number of reasons that the suicide rate may be so high amongst substance abusers.
-Often times, people suffering from mental illness will turn to substance abuse as a form of self-medication.
-Because these people are suffering from a mental illness, their risk is higher to begin with and substance abuse only makes the risk greater.
+Oftentimes, people suffering from mental illness will turn to substance abuse as a form of self-medication.
+Because these people are suffering from a mental illness, the risk of suicide is higher to begin with and substance abuse only makes the risk greater.

 These illnesses can be difficult to cope with on their own and many turn to substance abuse as a way to try to control the symptoms.
 In reality, this type of self-medication doesn’t work and will often only make symptoms worse and alter moods even more severely.

-Substance abuse may also lead to poor decision-making, which can increase someone’s despair and can cause a person to be in dangerous situations.
-Additionally, because substance abuse lowers inhibitions and can hinder clear thinking and decision-making, those who may already be having problems may cross that line that they normally wouldn’t.
+Substance abuse may also lead to poor decision-making, which can increase someone’s despair and can lead to dangerous situations.
+Additionally, because substance abuse lowers inhibitions and can hinder clear thinking and decision-making, those who may already be having problems may cross a line that they normally wouldn’t.

-The problems tend to build on each other, spiraling out of control without professional help and treatment.
+Without professional help, the problems tend to build on each other, spiraling out of control.

-Destination Hope: The Women’s Program is a substance abuse treatment center with expertise in treating alcoholism, substance abuse, drug addiction, and mental health issues.
-We specialize in women’s treatment, and tailor our programs to meet our client’s individual needs in a warm and comfortable environment.
+Destination Hope is a substance abuse treatment center with expertise in treating alcoholism, substance abuse, drug addiction, and mental health issues.
+We specialize in tailoring our programs to meet our client’s individual needs, while in a warm and comfortable environment.
 If you or a loved one is suffering from substance abuse, please call our counselors today and let us help you.